-This tells the computer to forget all variables in use previously, including string variables and arrays but excluding the "resident integer variables" @% and A% to Z% which are not affected in any way.
-See page 62 for an explanation of integer and string variables.
+This tells the computer to forget all variables previously in use, including string variables and arrays but excluding the 'resident integer variables' @% and A% to Z% which are not affected in any way.
+See chapter 9 for an explanation of integer and string variables.